+- 1. closing panels of the loading unit

+- 2. motor gear cover

-- 1. closing panels of the loading unit - 2. mast protection panel - 3. cover onto the gear motor pinion (there can be more than one device) - 4. cover onto the parachute pinion (it can be welded onto the support) - 5. fastening bar for safety devices on the small assembly platform
+- 3. cover onto the safety device pinion (it can be welded onto the support)

+- 4. support bar for the erection platform

 The machine must NEVER be started up and used without the fixed guards being properly installed.
 All the fixed guards must ALWAYS be installed before the platform is elevated and the installation operations begin.